 I spent the first portion of my working life as a trades union organiser, and the second part – the bulk – as a technology and business journalist.
-Those career chunks were separated by five years at college, learning about both those areas.
-So my interests cover a range of topics, mostly science, technology and nature-related, plus politics – a fundamental driving passion.
+Those career chunks were separated by five years at college, enhancing my knowledge about and how to think about both those areas.
+So my interests cover a range of topics, mostly science, technology and nature-related, plus politics – always a fundamental driving passion.

 Right now, though, what consumes my time is beekeeping, old cars (new ones leave me cold, mostly), and railways, both modern and new.